torch_geometric.data

 To initialize a node of type

-:from torch_geometric.data import HeteroData data = HeteroData() data['paper'].x = x_paper data = HeteroData(paper={ 'x': x_paper }) data = HeteroData({'paper': { 'x': x_paper }})
+"paper"holding a node feature matrixx_papernamedx:from torch_geometric.data import HeteroData data = HeteroData() data['paper'].x = x_paper data = HeteroData(paper={ 'x': x_paper }) data = HeteroData({'paper': { 'x': x_paper }})

 To initialize an edge from source node type

-:data = HeteroData() data['author', 'writes', 'paper'].edge_index = edge_index_author_paper data = HeteroData(author__writes__paper={ 'edge_index': edge_index_author_paper }) data = HeteroData({ ('author', 'writes', 'paper'): { 'edge_index': edge_index_author_paper } })
+"author"to destination node type"paper"with relation type"writes"holding a graph connectivity matrixedge_index_author_papernamededge_index:data = HeteroData() data['author', 'writes', 'paper'].edge_index = edge_index_author_paper data = HeteroData(author__writes__paper={ 'edge_index': edge_index_author_paper }) data = HeteroData({ ('author', 'writes', 'paper'): { 'edge_index': edge_index_author_paper } })

-- node_items() List[Tuple[str, NodeStorage]] [source]
+- node_items() List[Tuple[str, NodeStorage]][source]

 Returns a list of node type and node storage pairs.

-- edge_items() List[Tuple[Tuple[str, str, str], EdgeStorage]] [source]
+- edge_items() List[Tuple[Tuple[str, str, str], EdgeStorage]][source]

 Returns a list of edge type and edge storage pairs.

-- to_namedtuple() NamedTuple [source]
+- to_namedtuple() NamedTuple[source]

 Returns a

-of stored key/value pairs.
+NamedTupleof stored key/value pairs.

-- update(data: HeteroData) HeteroData [source]
+- update(data: HeteroData) HeteroData[source]

 Updates the data object with the elements from another data object.

-- __cat_dim__(key: str, value: Any, store: Optional[Union[NodeStorage, EdgeStorage]] = None, *args, **kwargs) Any [source]
+- __cat_dim__(key: str, value: Any, store: Optional[Union[NodeStorage, EdgeStorage]] = None, *args, **kwargs) Any[source]

 Returns the dimension for which the value

-will get concatenated when creating mini-batches usingtorch_geometric.loader.DataLoader
+valueof the attributekeywill get concatenated when creating mini-batches usingtorch_geometric.loader.DataLoader.Note

 This method is for internal use only, and should only be overridden in case the mini-batch creation process is corrupted for a specific attribute.

-- __inc__(key: str, value: Any, store: Optional[Union[NodeStorage, EdgeStorage]] = None, *args, **kwargs) Any [source]
+- __inc__(key: str, value: Any, store: Optional[Union[NodeStorage, EdgeStorage]] = None, *args, **kwargs) Any[source]

 Returns the incremental count to cumulatively increase the value